survivejs/webpack-book/manuscript/developing/03_linting.md

 ...
 ```

+The potential problem with using an include based approach is that you forget to lint source code.
+Using excludes solves this but then you have to be careful to update the exclude list as your project grows to avoid linting too much.

-Instead of pointing exact directories for ESLint to process, you could point it to project root through `eslint .` and manage the files it excludes by setting up a *.eslintignore* file.
-The idea is the same as for *.gitignore*.
-You could even tell ESLint to use your Git ignores through `--ignore-path .gitignore`.
+The exclusion approach can be achieved by pointing ESLint to the project root through `eslint .` and setting up a *.eslintignore* file for the excludes like for *.gitignore*.
+You can point to your Git ignores `--ignore-path .gitignore` for maximum reuse.
 Individual patterns are supported through `--ignore-pattern <pattern>`.

-The problem with excluding files is that as your project grows, you have to maintain the ignore file as well.
-Includes are convenient for this reason as you can control strictly which files to lint and expand the set as needed.

 ### Defining Linting Rules